 McIntosh are medium to large in size, with fine, crisp white flesh.
 The tartness and spiciness of the apple has become what is known as the 'classic McIntosh flavor'.
 They are a great eating apple and are popular for apple sauce, apple crisp and pies.
-These are the first apples we harvest!
+Still the most popular variety in the Northeast, these are among the first apples we harvest!

 The flesh of Cortlands can be described as fine-grained, very juicy, tender and white.
 It is slow to oxidize on exposure to air, which makes Cortlands a nice addition to salads.
 These apples ripen mid to late September and are especially good for baking because they soften up while maintaining their shape.
 In other words, they don't become mush.
 A perfect choice for baked apples or adding texture to your apple sauce!

 Galas are crisp and juicy with a pear-like flavor.
 They ripen in late September.

 Macouns are a cross between a Jersey Black and a McIntosh, which explains why they so closely resemble the latter.
 Ripening in Late September to early October, they are crisp, juicy and highly aromatic, making them a fantastic eating apple useful in all types of cooking.